jerrybennett/babel-and-webpack-in-context-of-react/README.md

 > "To Babel or not to Babel: ay, there's the rub"
 > &nbsp;&nbsp;&nbsp;&nbsp;&#8211; _William Shakespear's Hamlet, [direct quote][hamlet]_

-Even though most major browsers are up to date with the new ES6 features, Babel is still invaluable when creating web application, and especially React applications.
+Even though most major browsers are up to date with the new ES6 features, Babel is still useful when creating web application; even more so in React.
 Babel turns JSX into React function calls.
 That is, **Babel turns JSX into normal JavaScript written with the React library**.
 Enough theory!
 Let's see it in action:

 ```JavaScript
 var profile = (